mstksg/inCode/copy/entries/inside.md

 from the `ID`, it applies the function `age` to that `Person` before finally popping it out.

 Now we can move all of our functions into the world of awaiting!

+As it turns out, `a -> (Reader r) a` functions do not come up that often in the wild,